Depot Boijmans Van Beuningen, the storage facility for Museum Boijmans Van Beuningen, in Rotterdam, the Netherlands. BERK OZDEMIR/Shutterstock

 Planning tip: Leiden makes an ideal base for forays through the tulips, with plenty of places to rent wheels in the city (and region-wide).
 Downloadable route maps highlight which flowers are in bloom in season.

-7. Step inside a museum storage facility in Rotterdam
+7. Get the inside scoop on an art museum in Rotterdam

-Rotterdam’s foremost art institution the Museum Boijmans Van Beuningen might be closed for renovations until 2029 but it’s still possible to see its exceptional collections.
-The Depot Boijmans Van Beuningen, in a giant bowl-shaped building covered by 1,664 reflective glass panels, is the storage facility of the entire, 154,000-piece collection.
-And, in a world first, the public can view its cache of paintings, sculptures and photography in climate-controlled compartments.
+If you can't get enough of Rotterdam’s foremost art institution, the Museum Boijmans Van Beuningen, you can go next door to see the rest of its exceptional collection.
+The Depot Boijmans Van Beuningen, a giant bowl-shaped building covered with 1664 reflective glass panels, is the museum's storage facility.
+And the public can view its cache of paintings, sculptures and photography in climate-controlled compartments.
 The building’s tree-topped roof terrace has panoramic views over the striking contemporary skyline of Netherlands’ second-largest city.

 Detour: Other venues to see art in the city include the Kunsthal, with changing exhibitions, and TENT and Kunstinstituut Melly, showcasing contemporary works.
-Serious art lovers should also check out the royal collection at Den Haag’s Mauritshuis, an easy 15 miles north of Rotterdam.
+Serious art lovers should also check out the royal collection at Den Haag’s Mauritshuis, an easy 24km (15 miles) north of Rotterdam.

 8. Wander past windmills at Kinderdijk